-A bankroll is helpful, but not a must.
+A bankroll is helpful for opening an online store, but not a must.
 Start with small things.
 Creating an online store is much cheaper than opening a boutique in the mall.
-You don’t pay for the space, decorations or many other things.
+You don’t pay for the space, decorations, and many other things.

 Initially, your apartment or garage can serve as a store.
 Your cat will enjoy it.